Netflix/falcor/documentation/model.md

 ## Calling Functions

 Retrieving and setting values in a JSON Graph are both examples of idempotent operations.
 This means that you can repeat the same set or get operation multiple times without introducing any additional side effects.
-Given that retrieving values from a JSON Graph multiple times will not introduce any additional side effects, we can serve subsequent requests for the same value out of the Model cache.
-Likewise, we can optimistically update the Model's local cache when a value is set because we can make an educated guess about the effect that this method will have on the DataSource's JSON Graph object.
-Obviously idempotent operations have nice properties.
-However applications often require a series of mutations to be applied transactionally.
-In these instances, set and get are not adequate.
-You need to call a function.
+This is the reason the Model can safely serve subsequent requests for the same value from its cache instead of returning to the DataSource.
+Furthermore, the Model can optimistically update its local cache when a value is set because it can make an educated guess about the effect that the set operation will have on the DataSource's JSON Graph object.
+Obviously applications built idempotent operations have nice properties.
+However, sometimes applications require a series of mutations to be applied transactionally.
+In these instances, set and get alone are not adequate.
+You need to call a **function.**

 To allow for transactional operations, JSON Graph objects can contain functions just like JavaScript objects.
-Functions are considered JSON Graph objects, which means they cannot be retrieved from a DataSource nor set into a DataSource.
+Functions are considered JSON Graph objects which means they cannot be retrieved from, nor set into, a DataSource.
 Rather **functions can only be invoked using the call method.**

 ~~~js
 class Model {